Remember Nolan

 Teachers, coaches, and mentors play a pivotal role in creating positive, safe learning environments where students can avoid the dangers of hazing, bullying, and harmful behaviors.

-With our Educator Support Program, institutions can foster a positive culture shift—from secrecy to camaraderie—by involving teachers, coaches, youth program leaders, and adult volunteers in a cost-effective, hour-long experience, participants are equipped with strategies they can teach students for preventing physical, emotional, and psychological harm stemming from hazing and bullying, and the ability to intervene responsibly when witnessing dangerous situations.
+Voices for Nolan empowers Educators with tools and resources to foster a positive culture shift—from secrecy to camaraderie.
+In one cost-effective, turn-key online program, participants are equipped with strategies to teach students how to prevent physical, emotional, and psychological harm from hazing and bullying, as well as the ability to intervene responsibly when witnessing dangerous situations.

 Supporting Remember Nolan Project